jadolg/porkbun-ddns/README.md

 ```
 or download the **.deb** from the Releases page and manually install with dpkg

+- The config file is under /etc/porbun-ddns/config.yaml
+- Remember to restart the service so it picks up the new configuration after updating it `sudo systemctl restart porbun-ddns`

 ### Direct download

 Not a fan of running snaps or docker?
 Not a problem!